40tude/py-flashcards/md_buffer/md_buffer_done/04_fs_big_data.md

 <!-- https://app.jedha.co/course/distributed-computing-rdd-ft/03-intro-to-pyspark-quiz -->

-Question : BIG-DATA - Introduction to Spark - What is the primary access point to the Spark framework that allows you to use RDDs?
+Question : BIG-DATA - Introduction to Spark - What is the primary access point to the Spark framework that allows you to use RDDs (Resilient Distributed Dataset) ?
 Answer  :

 Spark Context

-Question : BIG-DATA - Introduction to PySpark -  What is an RDD in Spark?
+Question : BIG-DATA - Introduction to PySpark -  What is an RDD (Resilient Distributed Dataset) in Spark?
 Answer  :

 Un RDD est l'abstraction de base de Spark.
 Il représente une collection distribuée d'objets immutables, répartie à travers les nœuds d'un cluster.

-Question : BIG-DATA - Introduction to Spark - Which method is used to create an RDD by parallelizing an existing collection?
+Question : BIG-DATA - Introduction to Spark - Which method is used to create an RDD (Resilient Distributed Dataset) by parallelizing an existing collection?
 Answer  :

 `sc.parallelize(...)`